Sunburn: Signs and symptoms

 Sunburn will show as varying degrees of skin redness (erythema) and swelling, depending on the extent and severity of sun exposure.
-Other symptoms can include blistering, itching, peeling skin, rash, nausea, fever, chills, and fainting (syncope).
-Also, heat is produced from capillaries close to the skin surface, therefore the affected area feels warm to touch.
+Severe sunburn can cause blistering, itching, peeling skin, rash, and even nausea, fever, chills, and fainting, and so is sometimes informally termed sun poisoning.
+Capillaries close to the sunburned skin surface produce heat, making the affected area warm to the touch.
 Sunburns may be classified as superficial or partial-thickness burns.
 Blistering is a sign of second-degree sunburn.

 Variations

 Minor sunburns typically cause nothing more than slight redness and tenderness to the affected areas.
 In more serious cases, blistering can occur.
 Extreme sunburns can be painful to the point of debilitation and may require hospital care.

 Duration

 Sunburn can occur in less than 15 minutes in response to sun exposure.
 However, the first signs of damage may not appear for a few hours.
 Sunburn can occur in seconds when exposed to non-shielded welding arcs or other sources of intense ultraviolet light.

-After sun exposure, the skin may turn red in as little as 30 minutes, but sunburn usually takes 2 to 6 hours.
 Sunburn symptoms are typically at their worst 24 to 36 hours after sun exposure and usually begin to improve after 3 to 5 days.
 After a few days, the skin may start to flake and peel, with full healing typically occurring within 7 days.
 Small amounts of skin may continue to peel for days or even weeks after.